Resource Center / Reports and Surveys / 2023 IAPP Privacy Professionals Salary Survey

-This report is a publication by the IAPP and TRU Staffing Partners.
+This report, published by the IAPP and TRU Staffing Partners, explores the compensation, both financial and nonfinancial, offered to privacy professionals.
 The full version of the report, available only to IAPP members, can be accessed here.

 In this report we explore the compensation, both financial and nonfinancial, offered to privacy professionals.
 We focused on understanding key impacts on compensation, such as education, experience, motivation and job satisfaction, as well as the nature and size of employers.
 This report aims to provide privacy pros with an updated view and opportunity to benchmark their compensation.